Volunteer Opportunities 2017

 - Food Recovery: Volunteers provide vital assistance as we transport donations of food from the Ohio University Dining Hall Stores to Good Works locations each week.
 This food is distributed to participants in our Friday Night Life community.
 On an average week, we provide food for about 40 families to take home.
 Volunteers may use their own vehicle or a Good Works vehicle to transport the food.
 This opportunity requests a commitment of three months.
 For more information, email us or contact Emily Axe at 740.594.3339.

-To explore any of the opportunities related to Friday Night Life, you can call us at 740.594.3339 and request to come to Friday Night Life once without an application.
+To explore any of the opportunities related to Friday Night Life, you can email us or call us at 740.594.3339 and request to come to Friday Night Life once without an application.
 This will enable you to experience the community and determine if it is something you want to make a commitment to.
 For those interested in making a commitment, contact us to arrange a time meet our staff, do a tour and receive a Volunteer Application.

 SENIOR FRIENDS: Serving through friendship